 One Piece Vs Two Piece Toilet: Which One To Pick?

-During my professional career, I’ve seen countless plumber and so-called “experts” bashing on two-piece toilets and praising the one-piece toilet.
+During my professional career, I’ve seen countless plumbers and so-called “experts” bashing on two-piece toilets and praising the one-piece toilet.
 Admittedly, one piece toilets do have some advantages, but does it truly triumph over the two-piece toilet?

 Let me take your on a crash course: Toilet Language 101

 - Bowl - designed to catch all your waste and swallow it into sewer oblivion!

 - Pedestal - the part that provides the lift up from the ground (holds the toilet bowl)